tradingview/rest_integrations_docs/source/trading_tests/index.rst

    :alt: Plans list
    :align: center

-There are three options for authorisation into the broker's API server.
+There are three options for authorization into the broker's API server.

 * You can implement an `/authorize`_ endpoint specifically for testing and use a login-password pair.
 * Use a permanent hardwired token.